Obachan’s Mushroom Kamameshi – Japanese Mixed Rice (vegan, gluten free, wfpb)

 - Edamame

-- Gluten free soy sauce
+- Gluten-free soy sauce

 - Vegetable dashi (or vegetable stock powder)

-Secrets to success
+Secrets to Success

-Kombu, or stock seaweed can be found in the Asian section of most grocery stores, and can be easily found at Asian grocery stores.
+- Kombu, or stock seaweed, can be found in the Asian section of most grocery stores and can be easily found at Asian grocery stores.
 As an alternative, you can opt to use a light vegetable broth.

-- Zenzai (Sweet Red Bean Soup with Mochi)
+Zenzai (Sweet Red Bean Soup with Mochi)

-- Vegan Dduk Guk (Korean Rice Cake Soup)
+Vegan Dduk Guk (Korean Rice Cake Soup)

-If you try this recipe out, tag me on Instagram @veggiekins so I can see your delicious re-creations and feature them!
+If you try this kamameshi recipe out, tag me on Instagram @veggiekins so I can see your delicious re-creations and feature them!
 As always, I love when you share your reviews in the comments below, and if you make any fun substitutions, let me know how it worked out below too.

 Ingredients